-ISO 27001 audits can be intimidating, especially if it’s the first time that your ISMS (information security management system) has been audited.
+ISO 27001 audits can be intimidating, especially if it’s the first time that your ISMS (information security management system) has come under scrutiny.

 So how can you make sure you’re doing everything that you should?
-This blog helps you settle your nerves, providing essential advice and examples to ensure your audit is successful.
+This blog helps settle your nerves, providing essential advice to ensure your audit is successful.

 Reports that will impress your auditors

 Being able to produce a set of accurate, concise and updated reports is sure to impress even the most critical of auditors.